DrkSephy/drksephy.github.io/_posts/2014-04-01-technetium.md

 One of the main challenges faced on this project was the bottleneck of pulling all of the comment data from a repository.
 Due to the restriction of the comments endpoint on Bitbucket's API, comments have to be retrieved one at a time for a given issue - something which became time-consuming for repositories with a large amount of issues.

 After a few days of searching, we realised that if there is a way to send all of these requests asynchronously, it would drastically speed up the performance of generating the comment tallies on our reports.
-Then it hit us: Python has a great library for making asynchronous calls: `grequests`.
+Then it hit us: Python has a great library for making asynchronous requests: `grequests`.
 After some experimentation, we were able to solve this bottleneck with the following solution:

 {% highlight python %}